July 10, 2023

 Park in the car park at Hethpool, there are only a few spaces, and walk up the road (where you are not allowed to drive) and in a loop, taking in the peak of the Cheviot at 813 metres it’s not for the faint-hearted.
 It feels like the Lake District but with no people – you’ll be lucky to see a soul on a tough but rewarding 10-mile hike.

-Those are my ten favourite places but here's the full Hidden Hundred, organised by region...
+Those are the top 10, but here’s the full Hidden Hundred, organised by region.
+Unique parts of England that you must visit at least once.

 Broadway Tower